vidyasonawane/RahulMahale.io/content/blogs/Installing-Software-from-Compressed-Archives-tar-gza.md

 **Decompressing and Extracting Software in One Step:-**

 Though you can decompress and extract software in separate operations, you will find that the more common approach is to perform both actions with a single command.
 The tar utility provides decompression options you can use to have tar first decompress a file for you, invoking the specified decompression utility.
 The z option automatically invokes gunzip to unpack a .gz file, and the j option unpacks a .bz2 file.
-Use the Z option for .Z files For example, to combine the decompressing and unpacking operation for a .tar.gz file into one tar command, insert a z option into the option list, xzvf (see the later section “Extracting Software” for a discussion of these options).
+Use the Z option for .Z files, For example, to combine the decompressing and unpacking operation for a .tar.gz file into one tar command, insert a z option into the option list, xzvf (see the later section “Extracting Software” for a discussion of these options).
 The next example shows how you can combine decompression and extraction in one step:

 ![targz](/images/targz.png)

-Fig. decompression and extraction comand
+Fig. decompression and extraction command

 `# tar xvzf htdig-3.1.6.tar.gz`